biodatageeks/ds-notebooks/kedro/README-kedro.md

 ## Workshop goals

 1. Learn how to use Kedro for building reproducible, maintainable, and modular data pipelines.
-2. Learn how to use PySpark (local mode and deployed on YARN) for data processing together with Kedro.
+2. Learn how to use PySpark (local mode and deployed on Kubernetes) for data processing together with Kedro.
 3. Learn how to use MLflow for tracking experiments and managing machine learning models.
 4. Learn how to use Kedro-Viz for visualizing the data pipeline.

 ## Prerequisites
 * Access to the GitHub account
-*
+* Web browser, Google Chrome preferred
-* Run labs in the VSCode server available in your VertexAI Workbench Jupyter Lab
+* Run labs in the VSCode server available in the Launchpad of your Jupyter Lab in lab.biodatageeks.com

 ## Task 1.
 Setup Kedro project, run the pipeline locally